On problems with weighted elliptic operator and general growth nonlinearities: Introduction

-Problem \eqref{hle} is commonly known as the H\'{e}non-Lane-Emden equation (or Lane-Emden equation if $b=0$), and our main results recover and extend past existence and non-existence results for \eqref{hle} \cite{BidautVeronGiacomini10,DDZ11,Farina07,GM17,GS81,GGN13,KNY90,YLi92,MitidieriPohozaev01,PhanSouplet12,Serra2005,SZ02,SmetsWillemSu02,Villavert:15a,Villavert17,WangYe12,WeiYan02}.
-If $\Omega = \mathbb{R}^N$, the H\'{e}non-Lane-Emden equation has several important applications, e.g., it arises as an astrophysical model for stellar cluster formation \cite{Henon73}; it comprises the blow-up equation used to obtain a priori estimates for general elliptic boundary value problems \cite{GS81apriori,PQS07}; and it appears in geometric problems such as the Yamabe problem and the sharp Sobolev embedding (see \cite{LeeParker87,Obata71,Talenti76} and the references therein for further details).
+Problem \eqref{hle} is sometimes known as the H\'{e}non-Lane-Emden equation (or just Lane-Emden equation if $b=0$).
+If $\Omega = \mathbb{R}^N$, equation \eqref{hle} has several important applications, e.g., it arises as an astrophysical model for stellar cluster formation; it comprises the blow-up equation used to obtain a priori estimates for a class of elliptic boundary value problems; and it appears in geometric problems such as Yamabe's problem and sharp Sobolev inequalities.
+For additional closely-related papers concerning equation \eqref{ckn}, the reader is referred to \cite{BVG10,DDG11,DuGuo13} and the references therein.